-On the other hand, if you are working with a new factory or have had a spate of recent failures, you might opt for Level III.
-In this case, the inspector would look at 200 cups.
-An inspection with a larger sample size will take more time and effort to complete, but you can be more certain about the results.
+On the other hand, if you are working with a new factory or have had a spate of recent failures, you might opt to inspect additional units (Level III).
+An inspection with a larger sample size will take more time and effort to complete, thus costing more, but you can have more confidence in the results.

-Why might you use the Special Inspection Levels?
+Why Would You Use the Special Inspection Levels?

 - Testing is destructive to your product,

 - Testing is very technical or time-consuming, or

 - Certain defects are of low concern, and you need to move quickly.